Particular/docs.particular.net/samples/pipeline/stream-properties/sample.md

 snippet: send-message-with-file-stream

 NOTE: When using a `MemoryStream` ensure that the [Position](https://msdn.microsoft.com/en-us/library/system.io.memorystream.position.aspx) is set back to `0` before sending the message.
-Also note that writing large amounts of data to a `MemoryStream` will result in significant memory usage (perhaps resulting in an `OutOfMemoryException`) and put pressure on Garbage Collection.
+Also note that writing large amounts of data to a `MemoryStream` will result in significant memory usage (perhaps resulting in an `OutOfMemoryException`) and put pressure on the garbage collector.

 ## Handler